German Historical Institute Washington DC: Notable speakers

 Notable historian speakers have included Heinrich August Winkler, Bernard Bailyn, Wolfgang Mommsen, Felix Gilbert, Stephan Kuttner, Stig Förster, Roger Chickering, Jürgen Kocka, Margaret Lavinia Anderson, and Gerhard A. Ritter.

 Publications

 GHI publishes the biannual Bulletin of the German Historical Institute that includes reports about the institute's conferences and research, lectures, as well as original research by scholars, GHI fellows, and GHI award recipients.
 Publications are issued in collaboration with Cambridge University Press.
 The series editor is the director Simone Lässig.

 Publications of the German Historical Institute, in collaboration with Cambridge University Press, includes essays and monographs by scholars connected to the themes and research areas of the institute.

-GHI also publishes series Transatlantic Historical Studies (German: Transatlantische Historische Studien) with Franz Steiner Verlag and Studies in German History with Berghahn Books.
+GHI also publishes the series Transatlantic Historical Studies (German: Transatlantische Historische Studien) with Franz Steiner Verlag and Studies in German History with Berghahn Books.

 From 2012 to 2020, GHI published Worlds of Consumption with Palgrave Macmillan about consumerism from a transatlantic and global perspective in the 20th century.